kanindya/postdoc-worktest/README.md

 # Project directory: KI Work Test - cancer treatment

-This repository/folder contains the data, scripts, and results for the KI work test analysis.
+This repository/folder contains the data, scripts, and results for the work test analysis.
 To ensure reproducibility, the project is structured into distinct subdirectories.

 ### ⚠️ Note on Data Availability
 **The raw datasets and processed results are not publicly available.**